Key Takeaways

 A key concern of using POI data for business applications is data validation.
 While many POI data resources use semi-reliable data validation approaches (think manual verification and directory checks), many fail to maintain timely validation methods.
 In fact, most POI data providers only update their databases every three to six months, which can be problematic depending on the data’s application.
-For example, when evaluating another POI data provider’s free match service in February of 2022, we found that 17% of their POI records were invalid.
+For example, when evaluating another POI data provider’s free match service in February of 2022, we found that 17% of their POI records were invalid, a gap explored in depth in Accurate Places Data: The Elusive Pursuit of Perfection.
 We confirmed this by checking website domains and searching for news articles about store locations that recently closed or relocated.

-When POI data is an integral part of an organization’s operations, the risk associated with such a significant gap in database updates is high.
+When point of interest (POI) data is an integral part of an organization’s operations, the risk associated with such a significant gap in database updates is high.
 A company that relies on an up-to-date record of places for its trade area analysis, for example, risks building catchments based off of incorrect competitor locations, thus misallocating resources if using stale data.
 Similarly, a consumer-facing mapping application built with outdated POI data makes for a poor user experience and creates a high churn rate.
-These are just two examples among many of the importance of data veracity when representing the dynamic physical world.
+For a fuller picture of how organizations put this data to work, see Points of Interest Data: 5 Common Use Cases Across Industries.

 Working with stale and inaccurate data is also highly inefficient.
 According to research by Gartner, poor data quality costs large corporations nearly $15 million per year in losses, both in time and resources.
 Modern data scientists spend approximately 19% of their time collecting baseline data and 60% of their time cleaning and organizing it.
-With the majority of time spent remediating ‘dirty data,’ companies can drastically reduce operational data costs by simply obtaining high-quality data from the start.
+With the majority of time spent remediating ‘dirty data,’ companies can drastically reduce operational data costs by simply obtaining high-quality data from the start, or by evaluating whether to build or buy POI data in the first place.

 This need for fresh and reliable POI data is why SafeGraph was founded in 2016, and we remain focused on one thing only: being the source of truth for physical places.
 The SafeGraph Places dataset is curated each month to empower organizations with an up-to-date view of global market landscapes, brand relationships, and how places share physical spaces.